Portfolio-Based Assessments

 Who needs to take the assessment?

-Those teacher applicants who must present Maryland certification assessments are required to submit the assessments based on the timeline above.
-Please review the routes to certification to determine if you require Maryland certification assessments.
+Those teacher applicants who must present Maryland licensure assessments are required to submit the assessments based on the timeline above.
+Please review the Pathways to Initial Licensure to determine if you need to take a performance assessment.

 What performance assessments are accepted in Maryland?